Shoshone Lake Solo Canoe Camping

 Each campsite is marked with a small blaze-orange marker atop a sign with the site number.
 The markers are easy to spot within 100 feet of shore.
 By 7:30pm, I landed at 8Q7 and started setting up camp.

 The east side of the campsite had flat sites for tents.
-I pulled the canoe ashore in the middle of the site, carried the camping tote to the tent-site and the cooking tote / bear keg to the bear pole.
+I pulled the canoe ashore in the middle of the site, carried the camping tote left to the tent-site and the cooking tote / bear keg right to the bear pole.

 I'd rank that sunset as one my most surreal moments in the mountains.